 Every second year, like clockwork, we renew our phone contracts.
 We go in with a preconceived idea of which phone we want and just renew the contract.
 Never do we compare phones, we simply buy the latest phone of the brand we love.
-Two minutes later, you have your brand-new cell phone.
-You rush home to charge it, so you can transfer all your contacts and install all the applications you need.
+Two minutes later, we have our brand-new cell phone.
+We rush home to charge it, so we can transfer all our contacts and install all the applications we need.
 How else are we going to let everyone on Facebook know we have a new phone?

 Cell phone cost: Option 1